MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P13-Integrating-Realm/content.md

 Now we can call the `retrieveNotes()` method and store the result directly in the `notes` property.

 > [action]
-Update the `viewDidLoad()` method in ListNotesViewController as follows:
+Update the `viewDidLoad()` method in ListNotesTableViewController as follows:
 >
     override func viewDidLoad() {
       super.viewDidLoad()